 Submissions for the award are made to the Managing Editor and submitted as a paper for publication.
 The papers will be judged by an independent panel of historians prior to consideration for publication in the Proceedings.
-All submissions must be clearly identified as a submission for the Murray Medal for History.
+All submissions must be clearly identified as a submission for the Murray Prize for History.
 Further information on submitting papers for publication to the Society can be found elsewhere on this website, and additional information can be requested from the Managing Editor.

 All submissions to this award will be considered for publication whether or not they are winners.

 Submissions for the next prize, to be considered for publication in volume 151 of the Proceedings (to be published in November 2021), will require to be with the Managing Editor by 30 November 2020, and we will present the prize at the 2021 Anniversary Meeting.
 It is the applicant’s responsibility to ensure that all submissions adhere to the guidelines for submitting papers for publication by the Society and that any other documentation arrives with the Society by the deadline.

-The Judging Panel usually assesses submissions in early in the following year; applicants can therefore expect to hear whether their article is a winner sometime after 15 March when the contents of the relevant volume of the Proceedings is normally set.
+The Judging Panel usually assesses submissions early in the following year; applicants can therefore expect to hear whether their article is a winner sometime after 15 March when the contents of the relevant volume of the Proceedings is normally set.